 If we want our words to be full of wisdom we too must ask ourselves: Are they necessary?
 Encouraging?
 Truthful?
 Gentle?
 Wholesome?
 Full of inspiration?
 If the answer is yes, then it’s probably OK to say it.

-Lord we praise you for your infinite wisdom.
+Lord, we praise you for your infinite wisdom.
 We thank you for the truth and knowledge that can be found in your word.
 We ask that you forgive us when our words fall short.
 We humbly ask that you help us to speak words that are necessary, encouraging, truthful, wholesome, wise, gentle, and full of inspiration.
-In Jesus’ name we pray, Amen!
+Help us to speak truth and life into the lives of others.
+In Jesus’ name, we pray, Amen!

 Which one of these questions do you relate to?
 Is there one you struggle with the most?

 Thank you for following along today.
 I hope you were encouraged by my words.
-I pray they inspire you to speak words that encourage others to blossom. ~Kelly
+I pray they inspire you to speak words that help others to blossom. ~Kelly

 Be sure to stop by these awesome blogs I am linking up with this week for more encouragement.
 Click here.